canonical/mir/doc/building_source_for_pc.md

 Running Mir
 -----------

-The binaries created in the bin subdirectory can be used directly.
+The binaries created in the bin subdirectory of the project directory can be used directly.
 For example,

     $ bin/mir_demo_server --launch_client bin/mir_demo_client_multiwin